-New patients will meet with our physicians to rule out more serious health issues that could cause dizziness.
-After reviewing the health history including an initial physical exam and hearing test, you and your physician will plan the next steps in diagnosis and treatment.
+New patients will meet with our ear, nose, and throat doctors to rule out more serious health issues that could cause dizziness.
+After reviewing the health history including an initial physical exam along with balance and hearing tests, you and your physician will plan the next steps in diagnosis and treatment.
 If needed, further inner ear testing can be ordered with the Balance Center’s computerized testing equipment.

 After initial screening, should you need to return for testing, plan to stay two hours for a comprehensive range of tests.
 The tests and procedures done at the Balance Center are non-invasive and painless, but, as a safety precaution, please bring someone to drive you home.